Julian9B/student_projects/cpp/staircase-designer/description.md

 ## 1. About

 This exercise is about creating app that can design a stairs based on user input data.
+We start from a console app and modify it to be a window app later.

 ### 1.1.
 Use case